Are you planning to start a hair, nail, or beauty salon & spa, or a barbershop business? You may already have started

 2- Next Comes the Startup Summary:

 Start with the details like where the salon will be located, the area, the strategic importance of the location, etc.

-Now, organize all the numbers; the start-up capital that will be used for the design, leasehold improvements, and equipment of the salon.
+Now, organize all the numbers; the start-up capital that will be used for the design, leasehold improvements, even a barbershop booking app if you plan to use one, and the equipment of the salon.
 How much of the capital is invested by the owner, borrowings, and so on.

 Support your document with tables and graphs.
 It will also make it easier for the reader to understand more in less time.